thegeekyb0y/sklearn-cheat/README.md

 clusters = model.fit_predict(data)
 ```

+### DBSCAN
-- **DBSCAN:** DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a clustering algorithm that groups together points that are closely packed together while marking as outliers points that lie alone in low-density regions.
+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a clustering algorithm that groups together points that are closely packed together while marking as outliers points that lie alone in low-density regions.
 It is effective for identifying clusters of varying shapes and sizes.

 ```python
 from sklearn.cluster import DBSCAN import numpy as np